plamb/deploying-elixir/README.md

 See the page of [resources](./docs/resources.md)

 ## Acknowledgements
-While writing this I came across [Github - PagerDuty/docker_distiller].
-There's lots of overlapping concepts between what I've done and their mix tasks.
+While writing this I came across [Elixir Docker Image Builder](https://github.com/edib-tool) and [Github - PagerDuty/docker_distiller](https://github.com/PagerDuty/docker_distiller).
+There's lots of overlapping concepts between what I've done and their build steps.
 Effectively, I've explained the process a bit and they've automated it.
-They are a bit opinionated but I'm certainly interested where you could go with it.
-I particularly like the idea of doing a Dockerfile as an eex template.
+They are a bit opinionated and targeted at creating the smallest runtime docker image possible.

 [Releasing Elixir/OTP applications to the World](https://kennyballou.com/blog/2016/05/elixir-otp-releases/) Does an excellent job explaining the problem in detail.
 [Lessons from Building a Node App in Docker](http://jdlm.info/articles/2016/03/06/lessons-building-node-app-docker.html)